 Your ballot will be mailed to you before the election.
 If you do not receive your special ballot, you can visit your borough office to receive one.
 Do not return your voted ballot by mail.
-Bring it to the Poll Site where you are working on Election Day and give it to the inspector at any ED Table.
-Be sure the inspector signs the back of the envelope.
+Bring it to the poll site where you are working on Election Day and place it in the Absentee Ballot Box located at the information table.